Progress Report

 3. Future plans

-We will realize a cryo-ion trap and to integrate the various technologies to realize a superconducting-circuit ion trap.
-By applying a large magnetic field gradient to ions in a superconducting circuit, ultra-precise quantum state manipulation can be achieved without the use of lasers.
-Furthermore, we will identify and overcome the implementation issues by integrating the ion trap optical connection technology developed in other themes.
+We have realized a cryo-ion trap to realize a superconducting ion trap.
+By applying a large magnetic field gradient to ions in a superconducting circuit, ultra-precise quantum state manipulation can be achieved.
+Furthermore, we will identify and overcome the implementation issues for scalable ion trap quantum computers.